Chase-William/.Docs/.docs/DotDocs/Core/Loader/Exceptions/MissingProjectFileException.md

 ### Implemented Interfaces:

+- <code title="Allows an object to control its own serialization and deserialization.">ISerializable</code>

-- ISerializableAn exception that is used when the root or a .csproj file referenced by another project cannot be found.
+An exception that is used when the root or a .csproj file referenced by another project cannot be found.

 ## *public* Properties: